Senfeld/beam/README.md

 The program is given as is, and serves to generate loads at different points of our beam.
 One can then simulate the beam's response under different conditions.

-This project is part of Module #20384 / #3, Numerics for Engineers I, taught at TU Berlin.
+This project is part of [Module #20384 / #3, Numerics for Engineers I]([https://website-name.com](https://moseskonto.tu-berlin.de/moses/modultransfersystem/bolognamodule/beschreibung/anzeigen.html?nummer=20384&version=3&sprache=1)), taught at TU Berlin.

 ![Untitled video - Made with Clipchamp](https://github.com/Senfeld/beam/assets/18214783/863366b6-b5cc-4de8-add1-f00a73f1cf60)